COT Stock Market Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, e-mini futures

 Get our Weekly Commitment of Traders Reports - See where the biggest traders (Hedge Funds and Commercial Hedgers) are positioned in the futures markets on a weekly basis.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish with a score of 48.5 percent.
-The commercials are Bullish with a score of 51.3 percent and the small traders (not shown in chart) are Bearish with a score of 49.4 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish with a score of 47.2 percent.
+The commercials are Bearish with a score of 44.9 percent and the small traders (not shown in chart) are Bullish with a score of 58.5 percent.

 |S&P500 Mini Futures Statistics